-Port (or only) Engine Serial Number er:
+Engine Serial Number:

-Starboard Engine Serial Number:
+Hull Identification Number

 Hull Identification Number:

 Hull Identification Number

 - The Hull Identification Number (HIN) is located on the starboard side of the transom. - Be sure to record the HIN (and the engine serial numbers) in the space provided above. - Please refer to the HIN for any correspondence or orders.